SMARTHON/smarthon-docs-zh_TW/docs/_build/html/_sources/smartcity/chapter6.md.txt

-# Chapter 6: Access Internet information by IFTTT
+# Chapter 6: Object to Object communication